transbioZI/dsMTLBase/README.md

 # Installation

-To enable dsMTLBase functions, the DataSHIELD server has to be installed first. dsMTLBase can be installed smoothly on DataSHIELD server in several ways.
+To enable dsMTLBase functions, the DataSHIELD server has to be installed first. dsMTLBase can be installed smoothly based on DataSHIELD server in several ways.

 ## Requirements
 dsMTLBase was tested on the dependent softwares with minimum versions